How to Setup Django + Starter Template

 Django Starter Template

-Tired to setting up Django for every project?
+Tired of setting up Django for every project?

-So go ahead and use this command to clone django from git in an empty folder:
+Use this command to clone Django from Git in an empty folder:

-After setting up Django, your backend setting are all set.
-Now you can decide whether you want to go with Javascript and Django's Jinja Template or you want to integrate React with Django Backend.
+After setting up Django, your backend settings are all set.
+Now you can decide whether you want to go with JavaScript and Django's Jinja Template or integrate React with the Django backend.

 In the next post, I'll cover both these approaches.